domeffe/bitcoin-bip-sfqmr/README.md

 ### 3. Acceptance of the "Entropy Tax"
 Post-2013 outputs (P2PKH, SegWit, Taproot) are not frozen by this BIP.
 While they remain vulnerable once a public key is revealed, the hashing of the public key (RIPEMD160(SHA256(P))) provides a temporary "Quantum Shield."
 We accept the loss of the ~4-5% of supply held by negligent post-2013 users (opt-in) as an unavoidable "Entropy Tax" that does not threaten the systemic floor of the network.
 We acknowledge that addressing post‑2013 quantum vulnerabilities will require deeper technical integration; our primary objective in this BIP is to remove the systemic risk to the network, and it is not feasible to solve the entire quantum‑security problem within a single proposal.
+The pre‑2013 criterion is a heuristic designed to neutralize the largest concentration of quantum‑vulnerable outputs with the best perceived cost‑benefit ratio.
+By addressing the portion of funds most exposed and least likely to be actively managed, this approach delivers a substantial reduction in potential damage with comparatively limited social and technical impact.

 ## Rationale
 * **Why Freeze?** Following the 2010 Value Overflow precedent, the protocol must intervene when a technical flaw threatens the total supply.